Intussusception in Children

 When should I call my child's healthcare provider?

 Intussusception is a medical emergency.
-Call your child's healthcare provider right
+Call your child's healthcare provider if your

-- Intussusception is a serious problem in the intestine.
-It is a medical emergency.
+Intussusception is a serious problem in the intestine.
+It's a medical emergency.

-- It occurs when one part of the intestine slides inside another part.
-The intestine
+It occurs when 1 part of the intestine slides inside another part.
+The intestine then

 passing through the intestine.